gagandeepsingh76/5/README.md

 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-👥 Authors
-Akshat - Initial work - Akshat394
 🙏 Acknowledgments
 PSIT Faculty and Staff
 All contributors who have helped in developing this platform